Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

 the main point of this article is to asks questions about the weakness of OOP and how some languages provided some element of improvement.

-> The object paradigm is fundamentally wrong
+> The object paradigm is fundamentally wrong[^wrong]

 If you are curious about programming languages and divers paradigms, you probably heard or read this sentence more than once.
 Through those lines,
-I'll try to draw a picture of the main reason that can lead to this conclusion.
+I'll try to draw a picture of the main reason that can lead peoples to this conclusion.
 What are the good side and wrong side of OOP, and how we can improve this paradigm by tuning it a little bit.
 This nice "tunning" is actually already part of some languages,